you-dont-need/You-Dont-Need-Loops/readme.md

 > Simple English: No refactoring / Only change the code that's corresponding to the changes of the business logic

-Many developers hate it when there's change of requirements, because they have spent so much time on writing performant and bug-free code.
-When there's new requirements, you'll have to restructure your code and update your unit tests.
-Can you move your loops freely in your codebase? probably not, because there must be side effects or mutations.
-Big loops and nested loops are inevitable sometimes for performance reasons.
-You could do anything in a loop including uncontrolled side effects and therefore, it often breaks [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power).
-Languages such as Haskell uses [fusion](https://stackoverflow.com/questions/38905369/what-is-fusion-in-haskell) to "merge" iterations.
-[Wholemeal programming](https://www.quora.com/What-is-wholemeal-programming) is a nice pattern to make code modular and reusable.
+Many developers find themselves frustrated when faced with changing requirements because they've invested substantial time in crafting high-performance, bug-free code.
+Adapting to new requirements entails significant code restructuring and updating unit tests.
+The flexibility to freely move loops within your codebase is often limited due to the potential for side effects or mutations.
+In some cases, large and nested loops become necessary for performance optimization, but they can introduce uncontrolled side effects, potentially violating the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power).

+Languages like Haskell employ a concept called [fusion](https://stackoverflow.com/questions/38905369/what-is-fusion-in-haskell) to effectively "merge" iterations, promoting more efficient code.
+Embracing the philosophy of [wholemeal programming](https://www.quora.com/What-is-wholemeal-programming) offers a valuable pattern for making code modular and reusable, facilitating easier adaptation to changing requirements.

 ### Runtime performance